tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Light Table
 -----------

-**Light Table** mode allows the current level to be displayed at its normal opacity, while all other levels are shown at 30% of their opacity.
+**Light Table** mode allows the current column/layer to be displayed at its normal opacity, while all other columns/layers are shown at 30% of their opacity.

 |light_table|